Tariff Concessions Gazette

 Find your current Tariff Concession Orders here

 In emergency situations where Tariff Concession clients are unable to communicate with Customs and Border Protection by email, please be aware that applications and correspondence can be lodged by facsimile or post.
 The fax number is 02-6275 6376.
-The postal address is Tariff Concessions, Customs and Border Protection, 5 Constitution Avenue, Canberra.
-2601.
+The postal address is Tariff Concessions, Customs and Border Protection, 5 Chan Street, Belconnen.
+2617.

 Tariff Concessions Gazette

-The Commonwealth of Australia Tariff Concessions Gazette (the Gazette) gives legal effect to the creation of a number of legislative instruments such as By-Laws, Tariff Concession Orders (TCO's), TCO Revocations and Determinations.
-It also provides an avenue to identify, advise and provide information on a number of tariff concession issues.
+The Commonwealth of Australia Tariff Concessions Gazette (the Gazette) gives legal effect to the creation of a number of instruments such as By-Laws, Tariff Concession Orders (TCO's), TCO Revocations and Determinations.

-Note that objectors to the making of a TCO are not indentified unless the objection is successful.
+Note that objectors to the making of a TCO are not identified unless the objection is successful.

-The Gazette is published by the Cargo and Trade Division of Australian Customs and Border Protection Service each Wednesday.
+The Gazette is published by the Customs and Trade Division of Australian Customs and Border Protection Service each Wednesday.

 For gazettes prior to 2008 see the Tariff Concessions Gazette Archive.